Question: Why is my period a week late?

 Getting the timing right for sexual intercourse is very important if you want to either prevent or get pregnant easily.

-The truth is, if you’ve missed your period for about a week now after an unprotected sexual intercourse, it’s probably pregnancy.
+The truth is, if you’ve missed your period for about a week now after an unprotected sexual intercourse, it could be pregnancy and this is the first thing to check.

 Sore breast is common during early pregnancy as your boobs get bigger and painful.
 If your breast hurts and you are one week late, it’s likely you are pregnant.